masogit/amb-doc/docs/features/graph.md

 ### Graph styles and designer
 Currently, there are 3 types of Graph with designer.
 These graphs are built with original Grommet components, each Grommet component has several sub types:

-- Chart
-    - Bar
-    - Line
-    - Area
+- Chart: Bar, Line, Area
-- Meter
-    - Bar
-    - Arc
-    - Circle
-    - Spiral
+- Meter: Bar, Arc, Circle, Spiral
 - Distribution

 > Only aggregation AQL query data can be configured in Graph designer

 ### AQL data and configuration

-Admin user input AQL:
+Admin user input aggregation AQL, like: `select seBasis, count(*) from amNature group by seBasis`

 - Preview
 - Load from existing AM Widgets
 - Configure Graph form
 - Link to a view

+#### Load widgets
+It allows to import existing In Tool Report AQL from AM server directly.

 #### Preview

-Input AQL then preview, you will see a table as the result.
+After input aggregation AQL then preview, you will get a table display query result.
 It should have some columns:

 > It is suggested to have the first column as the group by field and the second column as count(*) or sum(<field name>).

-#### Load widgets

 #### Configure Graph designer

+After get a query result table with some columns,  you can create a graph from Graph designer.
+Specify **`Column`** of Graph designer from one of columns in the query result table.

-- Column (mandatory)
+- **Column** (mandatory)
 - label (mandatory if link to view)
     - X Axis label in Chart
     - Column units in Meter